ClimateCompatibleGrowth/Geo-X/README.md

 > [!IMPORTANT]
 > `COUNTRY ISO CODE` is the country's ISO standard 2-letter abbreviation.

-### Hydro-specific files (Optional)
+### (Optional) Hydropower files
-The hydro-specific files can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).
+The hydropower files can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).

 Create a `hydro` folder inside the `data/[COUNTRY ISO CODE]` folder and place the following files inside (you will need to rename one of the files to match the below requirement):
 - `[COUNTRY ISO CODE]_hydropower_dams.gpkg`
 - All the files from the HydroBASINS download (or the Shapefile cannot be used)

-> [!NOTE]
-> You will need to do this step for every country you wish to run for.
+### (Optional) Geothermal GeoPackage file
+The geothermal GeoPackage file can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository.

+Create a `geothermal` folder inside the `data/[COUNTRY ISO CODE]` folder and place the following file inside (you will need to rename it to match the following format):
+- `[COUNTRY ISO CODE]_geothermal_plants.gpkg`

 ## 2) Prepare input parameter Excel files
 Next, prepare the techno-economic input parameter spreadsheets.
 Required input parameters include the spatial area of interest, total annual demand for the commodity, and prices and cost of capital for infrastructure investments.
 These values can be either current values or projected values for a single snapshot in time.
-The parameter values for running the model can be specified in a set of Excel files in the `parameters` folder.
+The parameter values for running the model can be specified in a set of Excel and CSV files in the `parameters` folder.
+All files should be checked to ensure correct set up.

-- **Basic plant:** The `basic_[COMMODITY ABBREVIATION]_plant` folder contains several csv files with global parameters for optimizing the plant design.
+- **Basic plant:** The `basic_[COMMODITY ABBREVIATION]_plant` folder contains several CSV files with global parameters for optimizing the plant design.
     - All power units are MW, and all energy units are MWh.
-    - The `generators.csv` file includes a row for `hydro`, which must be removed if hydropower is not being used.
+    - The `generators.csv` file **must only include** the generators that you wish to use in the optimisation.

 For more information on these parameters, refer to the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html).

 > [!IMPORTANT]
 > `COMMODITY ABBREVIATION` can be 'h2' or 'nh3' for currently implemented commodities.

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of the commodity.
-This is only needed in the "hydrogen" folder.
+This is only needed in the `hydrogen` folder.

 - **Country parameters:** `country_parameters.xlsx` includes country- and technology-specific interest rates, heat and electricity costs, and asset lifetimes.
     - Interest rates should be expressed as a decimal (e.g. 5% as 0.05).
     - Asset lifetimes should be in years.
-    - The file contains columns related to `hydro`; these can be left empty if hydropower is not being used.
+    - The file can contain columns related to generators not being considered.

 - **Demand parameters:** `demand_parameters.xlsx` includes a list of demand centers.
 For each demand center, its lat-lon location, annual demand, and commodity state for that demand must be specified.